p10rahulm/your-static-website/content/_index.md

     [[top_banner.slide_elements]]
         name = "menu-item1"
-        class = "col-md-4 ff-menu-item" # use in case belongs to some class of elements content = "Books"
+        class = "ff-menu-item" # use in case belongs to some class of elements content = "Books"
         has_children = false
         has_parent = true